zixin448/tp/docs/DeveloperGuide.md

 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores the currently 'selected' `Tutorial` objects (e.g., results of a list command) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `FilteredList<Tutorial>` that can be 'observed'.
 * stores all `Assessment` objects in a separate _filtered_ list which is exposed to outsiders as an unmodifiable `FilteredList<Assessment>` that can be 'observed'.
+* stores 'selected' `Attendance`, `StudentResult` and `Comment` objects in separate _filtered_ lists to be used by the Logic component for related commands.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)